Welsh surnames: Present day

 The stock of Welsh surnames is small.
 This is partly attributable to the reduction in the variety of baptismal names after the Protestant Reformation.
 Typical Welsh surnames – Evans, Jones, Williams, Davies, Thomas – were found in the top ten surnames recorded in England and Wales in 2000.

 An analysis of the geography of Welsh surnames commissioned by the Welsh Government found that 718,000 people in Wales, nearly 35% of the Welsh population, have a family name of Welsh origin, compared with 5.3% in the rest of the United Kingdom, 4.7% in New Zealand, 4.1% in Australia, and 3.8% in the United States.
 A total of 16.3 million people in the countries studied had a name of Welsh origin.

-It is not uncommon for five or more of the starting fifteen for the Wales international rugby team to be named Jones.
-For instance, all of the following played in the same period and are not immediately related to any of the others: Adam R. Jones, Dafydd Jones, Ryan Jones, Stephen Jones, Mark Jones, Adam M. Jones, Alun Wyn Jones, and Duncan Jones.
+It is not uncommon for five or more of the starting XV for the Wales national rugby union team to be named Jones.
+For instance, all of the following played in the same period and are not immediately related to any of the others: Adam Jones, Dafydd Jones, Ryan Jones, Stephen Jones, Mark Jones, Adam M. Jones, Alun Wyn Jones, and Duncan Jones.

 The prevalence of names such as Jones, Williams and Thomas brought a need for further distinction and in the 19th century a trend started for double surnames, created by prefixing the name of a house, parish or the mother's surname, as in "Cynddylan Jones".
 A hyphen was sometimes later introduced, for example "Griffith-Jones".